dntluchini/dntluchini/README.md

  const dante = {
     code: ["Javascript","CSS","HTML"],
     askMeAbout: ["web dev", "tech", "web"],
-    currentFocus: "No Focus point at this time",
+    currentFocus: "No Focus point at this time"],
     language: ["es-AR" ,"en-US"],
     funFact: "There are two ways to write error-free programs; only the third one works" };